NightscoutFoundation/xDrip/etc/CompareCgms/readme.txt

 1) finger pricks data in the format that is created by abbott freestyle lite meter.
      From freestyle copilot program choose File->Export and choose csv format to create it.
 2) xDrip database file.
-     From xdrip-plus select export data base, and open the zip file.
+     From xdrip-plus select export data base, and share the zip file.
 3) Free style libre data.
      Use Freestyle libre program and choose file export data.

-The data is the first time to start the calculation.
+Since there might be a lot of data in this files, the date is used as the first date of comparison.
+(In other words, data before this date is ignored).

 The output of the program: